Learn more about our organization here.

 Nominations and election of the CTTA Executive takes place at the Annual General Meeting, held as part of our September club meeting every year.
-Our President is Kyle Miller, and our Past President is Mark Horne (pictured).
+Our President is Kyle Miller – pictured, and our Past President is Mark Horne.

 Since “Toy Train” is part of our name, members enjoy getting together whenever possible to ‘play trains’.
 Operating and collecting model trains is our #1 priority!

-In addition to buying, selling and discussing toy trains at our meetings, the Canadian Toy Train Association has one Modular Layout with model trains which travels to public train shows in the Greater Vancouver area, and a second Modular Layout making public appearances around Victoria and southern Vancouver Island.
+In addition to buying, selling and discussing toy trains at our meetings, the Canadian Toy Train Association has a large Modular Layout with model trains that travels to public train shows in the Greater Vancouver area and Washington State.

 The CTTA participates by invitation at employee and family events of Canadian railroads, such as CN Family Day.
 We usually participate at the Vancouver Train Expo in November; The Mt.
 Cheam Lions Club show in Chilliwack, The Lynden, WA, show, and several others.